 Saltwater can’t be used for irrigation or drinking.
 When saltwater intrusion affects existing groundwater supplies, there are no happy outcomes.
-Sea-level rise poses more than just a flooding threat to Florida.
-It can also jeopardize groundwater supplies for many communities.
-Local water wells that provide both drinking water and irrigation then become unusable.
+So sea-level rise poses more than just a flooding threat to Florida.
+It can also contaminate groundwater supplies for many communities.
+When this happens then local water wells that provide both drinking water and irrigation become unusable.

 Where has all the freshwater gone?

 Wells that pump water to the surface of the ground are used to remove freshwater from an aquifer.
 Whenever some water is pumped from an aquifer, it creates a small bit of “space” in the form of lowering the local water pressure.
 Surface water from rain can then sink in and fill that space.
 But, if wells pump the water out too fast or remove too much water, then the rain recharge can’t keep up.
 In those circumstances, the saltwater, lying under the freshwater layer, will rise to fill the space.
 This process is how most saltwater intrusion occurs.

 Over 90 percent of people in the northeast and east-central portions of Florida get their water from the Floridian aquifer.
 If this aquifer becomes contaminated, then they will feel